Zach Bates: Ultramarathoner with autism inspiring others after crushing 100 mile goal - KESQ

 Of his decision to run 100 miles, Bates says: “I’ve seen people’s journeys and then I thought they were really cool and interesting, and it seemed different than other races.
 I wanted to try to do that.”

-Neither he nor his parents had any prior experience of preparing for the task at hand, but father, Brian, found ways to help, truly making it a family affair.
+Neither he nor his parents had any prior experience of preparing for the task at hand, but Rand and Brian, his father, found ways to help, truly making it a family affair.

 “We search out trails for him to do.
 We’ll go ahead of time as a family and hike a trail to make sure it’s safe,” says Rana.